satoshi-ikehata/SDM-UniPS-CVPR2023/README.md

 **Conference:** IEEE/CVF Computer Vision and Pattern Recognition (CVPR), 2023

 **Abstract:**
 SDM-UniPS is a Scalable, Mask-free, and Universal Photometric Stereo Network.
-This method can recover astonishingly intricate surface normal maps, rivaling the quality of 3D scanners, even when images are captured under unknown, spatially-varying lighting conditions in uncontrolled environments.
-I provide not only a model for normal map estimation, but also one for BRDF parameters (base color, roughness, and metallic), as shown in the Supplementary section.
-Additionally, I offer code for creating a video from frames rendered under novel directional light sources using both the normal and BRDF parameters.
+This method can recover remarkably intricate surface normal maps, rivaling the quality of 3D scanners, even when images are captured under unknown, spatially-varying lighting conditions in uncontrolled environments.
+I provide not only a model for normal map estimation but also one for BRDF parameters (base color, roughness, and metallic), as shown in the appendix.
+Additionally, I offer the code for creating a video from frames rendered under novel directional light sources using both the normal and BRDF parameters.

 ## 🚀 Steps to Get Started